N. S. Bentley: Construction

 The Oregon Pacific Railroad built two stern-wheel driven steamboats in 1886 to run on the Willamette River.
 The first was Three Sisters.
 The second was Bentley, which made its trial trip on December 13, 1886.
 Bentley was built in East Portland.

 Bentley was 150.7 ft long measured over the hull, exclusive of the extension of the main deck over the stern, called the fantail, on which the stern-wheel was mounted.
 Bentley had a beam of 32 ft measured over the hull, and exclusive of the large protective timbers, called guards running outside of the top of the sides of the hull.
-Bentley’s depth of hold was 4.5 ft.
+Bentleys depth of hold was 4.5 ft.

 The overall size of Bentley was 432 gross tons, and 401 net tons, with tons in this instance being a unit of volume and not weight.
-Bentley’s merchant vessel registry number was 130364.
+Bentleys merchant vessel registry number was 130364.

 Bentley was driven by a stern-wheel which was turned by two twin single cylinder horizontally mounted steam engines, which had cylinder bore of 16 in and stroke of 60 in.
 The boiler appears to have been wood-fired.

 Captains

-Bentley had a succession of well-known captains, James Leonard “Big Jim” Smith, followed by Civil War veteran John Pascal “J.P.”
-Coulter, and after Coulter, Sherman V. Short.
+Bentley had a succession of well-known captains, James Leonard "Big Jim" Smith, followed by Civil War veteran John Pascal "J. P." Coulter, and after Coulter, Sherman V. Short.